chjackson/flexsurv/README.md

 ## Help wanted

-... to get the Github Actions script for R CMD check working, ideally one which supports LaTeX vignettes!
+... to get a standard Github Actions script for R CMD check working, ideally one which supports LaTeX vignettes!